The Best Bakery in Every State

 La Segunda, Ybor City

 One of the oldest bakeries on our list is La Segunda, currently in its 104th year.
 The bakery was founded by a Spanish soldier who discovered delicious local breads while stationed in Cuba.
 He brought the recipes with him to Ybor City and it is still family-run today.
-Must tries are the Media Noche bread, tres leches cake and Cuban sandwiches.
+Must-tries include the Media Noche bread, tres leches cake and Cuban sandwiches.

 Leoda’s Kitchen & Pie Shop, Lahaina